KITCHENWARE, TABLEWARE and BATHROOM

 (many have no recorded example)

 The 'A' Series was produced alongside 1950s Later Series.
-Production continued and expanded at Kerryl Pottery after Premier closed in 1956, but the ramekins listed above were definitely in production before then.
-For a general note on the 'A' Series click
+Production continued and expanded at Kerryl Pottery after Premier closed in 1956, but the ramekins listed above were already in production before then.
+For a general note on the 'A' Series click here.

-Most of the above list are known only from shape-book sketches.
-Examples are recorded for A1, A2, A23 and A26 only.
+Most listed above are known only from shape-book sketches.
+Numbered examples are recorded for A1, A2, A23, A24 and A26 only.

 Collection; Stuart Lawson